About Roger the Scholar

 Continuing literary scholarship

 Stop teaching, that is.
 Although the emphasis has tilted towards writing about running, there are always literary-academic projects or book reviews.
-Years of research are condensed into two new essays on Butler and New Zealand, one in Samuel Butler: Victorian against the Grain, edited by James Paradis (University of Toronto Press), the other in New Zealand as it Might Have Been 2, edited by Stephen Levine (Victoria University Press).
-And Butler is still bubbling.
-My belief that running is a legitimate literary subject was endorsed by a commission to write on the literature of running for World Literature Today, and another to speak about Butler the runner (and the revisionist light that throws on his biography) at St John's College, Cambridge, in 2013.
+Years of research were condensed into new publications on Butler: one in Samuel Butler: Victorian against the Grain, edited by James Paradis (University of Toronto Press), another in New Zealand as it Might Have Been 2, edited by Stephen Levine (Victoria University Press), and a third a public presentation for the Samuel Butler Project at St John's College, Cambridge, available on-line and as a photocopy publication.
+My belief that running is a legitimate literary subject was endorsed by the Cambridge invitation, and by a commission to write on the literature of running for World Literature Today.
 I continue to be called on as PhD examiner and assessor for higher doctorates, though happily those calls are diminishing.
 The work of those I taught or mentored continues, always the teacher's best reward.
-And an unexpected testimony to my variegated career came in 2011 with the publication of Running Writing Robinson, edited by David Carnegie, Paul Millar, David Norton and Harry Ricketts.
+An unexpected testimony to my variegated career came in 2011 with the publication of Running Writing Robinson, edited by David Carnegie, Paul Millar, David Norton and Harry Ricketts.
 No tribute could be more deeply valued.